kangjs7854/use-model/README.md

 ## createModel

-create model by coustom hook. the function returns a tuple, the first value of the tuple is a react cotext provider,the second value of tuple is the function to get result of that coustom hook
+ the function returns a tuple, the first value of the tuple is a react cotext provider,the second value of tuple is the function to get state and dispatch handler.

 ```js
 import createModel, { useReducerEnhance } from "use-model";